 an egg on my shoulders instead of a cloak?

-What’s got into me, that I have soul?
+What’s got into me that I have a soul?

-What’s got into me, that my neighbor ends up in me
+What’s got into me that my neighbour ends in me

 y empieza en mi carrillo el rol del viento?